 In the Nave, near the entrance is the baptismal font.

 Made of Tournai marble, with carvings of mythical beasts around its sides, it was brought to Lincoln from Belgium in the 12th century.
-It is located there to signify that baptism is the start of the Christian’s journey through life.
+It is located at the entrance to signify that baptism is the start of the Christian’s journey through life.

-Behind the altar is the transept with a number of chapels, including those dedicated to the armed forces.
+Within the transept are a number of chapels, including those dedicated to the armed forces.

 One of the most famous things in Lincoln Cathedral is the Lincoln Imp.